 For symptom-free individuals, we recommend approximately 5 days from exposure, as this is the average time it takes to develop symptoms.
 If your child develops COVID-19 symptoms prior to 5 days, earlier testing may be considered.
 Please note: we try to reserve all weekend and Monday appointments for urgent, symptomatic patients.
 If your child does not have symptoms, you may be asked to wait until Tuesday to come in for testing.

 Which COVID-19 test should my child get if they have been exposed?

 We recommend the PCR test (also know as the “send-out test”) for symptom-free individuals who have been exposed to an individual with COVID-19.
 PCRs give us fewer false-negative (i.e. says you don’t have COVID-19 when you actually do) and false-positive (i.e. says you have COVID-19 when you don’t) results in the symptom-free.
 Rapid tests for exposed individuals are sometimes used if symptoms are present, or as a screen in symptom-free, fully vaccinated or boosted individuals.
 In symptomatic patients we may consider a rapid test, but then send a PCR too if the rapid test is negative.
 We will discuss at your testing appointment which test is most appropriate given your child’s unique circumstances.

 Does the rest of our family have to quarantine if just one of our children was exposed?

-If your child’s test is normal and he is symptom-free, the rest of the family does not need to quarantine.
+If your child’s test is normal and (s)he is symptom-free, the rest of the family does not need to quarantine.
 If the exposed child has symptoms, but has not yet been tested, unvaccinated household members should quarantine.

 My child was exposed to COVID-19.
-Her test around day 5 from exposure was normal.
-She has since developed fever or other possible COVID-19 symptoms.
+Test around day 5 from exposure was normal.
+(S)he has since developed fever or other possible COVID-19 symptoms.
 What should I do?

 Please call our office to have your child re-evaluated and retested.